 Due to separation from the baby for long hours, in addition to excessive work piled up during her maternity leave.
 Such negative feelings can affect the milk supply.

 Your little one’s sleep pattern might be affected by your return to work.
 Your baby might stay up all night to breastfeed to make up for the hours you spend at work when he sleeps most of the time.
 This can be exhausting to you but don’t worry this is temporary and the baby will adjust to this new schedule.

 Moms often work for long hours, and often there is not a designated area for pumping, which can affect the milk supply.

 Options for breastfeeding moms returning to work

 Some workplaces have their daycares.
-Which is an excellent solution for breastfeeding employees who can continue their journey by feeding their babies during their lunch break, or the breastfeeding break guaranteed in most labor laws in the region.
+This is an excellent solution for breastfeeding employees who can continue their journey by feeding their babies during their lunch break or the breastfeeding break guaranteed in most labor laws in the region.

 A mom can pump her milk during her work hours, the pumped milk can be given to the baby the next day.
 This ensures the milk flow and supply are not affected.